scheb/2fa/UPGRADE.md

 an identical token with credentials.
 See `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorToken` for a reference implementation.

+#### TwoFactorTokenFactoryInterface

-Related to this change, the `crendetials` argument was removed from `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenFactoryInterface::create`.
-So if you're using your own token factory, please update your code.
+Related to this change, the `credentials` argument was removed from `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenFactoryInterface::create`.
+If you're using your own token factory, please update your code.

+#### TrustedDeviceManagerInterface

+`Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` was extended with a new method `canSetTrustedDevice`, which allows the application to influence under which conditions a device can be flagged "trusted" If you have implemented your own TrustedDeviceManager, please add this method.
+Return `true` to get the same behaviour as before.

+#### Other

 The constructor of `Scheb\TwoFactorBundle\Controller\FormController` now takes an instance of `Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` as the fifth argument.
 If you have extended the controller to customize it, please update your service definition accordingly.

-`Scheb\TwoFactorBundle\Security\Authentication\Exception\InvalidTwoFactorCodeException::setMessageKey` has been removed
+`Scheb\TwoFactorBundle\Security\Authentication\Exception\InvalidTwoFactorCodeException::setMessageKey` has been removed.

 `Scheb\TwoFactorBundle\Mailer\AuthCodeMailer` was renamed to `Scheb\TwoFactorBundle\Mailer\SwiftAuthCodeMailer`.